 The only indulgence being Greengrass’ signature kinetic camera (don’t worry, this isn’t Bourne Supremacy level shaky cam), which luckily he mostly knows when to dampen.
 And when he does, it’s to have the camera possess an intimacy that draws you wholesale into the grueling plight of these characters, chewed fingernails be damned, despite the fact that you may already be fully aware of how their story turned out.

-That story, by the way, being about Richard Phillips, the stern and taciturn captain of the cargo ship MV Maersk Alabama, busy transporting food and aid from a port in Oman to Mombasa, Kenya, via the pirate-infested ocean off the coast of Somalia, back in 2009.
+That story, by the way, being about Richard Phillips, the stern and taciturn captain of the cargo ship MV Maersk Alabama, which was busy transporting food and aid from a port in Oman to Mombasa, Kenya, via the pirate-infested ocean off the coast of Somalia, back in 2009.
 However, while in international waters the Alabama got approached and boarded, despite the crews’ best efforts, by four armed Somali pirates, setting the stage for what would prove to be a tense human drama that garnered global attention.

 And “human” is the defining word here.
 This is evident from early on, as Greengrass shows us the type of bloodthirsty socio-political desperation that breeds this way of life for many Somalis, and in so doing unexpectedly puts proper human, almost sympathetic faces on this nameless pirate scourge that occupies international news headlines.
 And what faces they are.